Grenade attacks on bars in Burundi capital kill 3, wound 27 — Nigeria Today

 Grenade attacks on bars in Burundi capital kill 3, wound 27

-Grenade attacks on two bars killed at least three people and wounded 27 others in the Burundian capital of Bujumbura, police and hospital sources said on Friday.
-Police spokesman Pierre Nkurikiye told reporters one person died at the scene and 29 others were rushed to hospital after grenades were thrown into two bars in the…
+Attackers threw grenades into two bars in the Buyenzi district on Thursday night.

-The post Grenade attacks on bars in Burundi capital kill 3, wound 27 appeared first on The Herald Nigeria.
+The post Grenade attacks on bars in Burundi capital kill 3, wound 27 appeared first on Premium Times Nigeria.

 Do you something awesome to share with the world?
 Click here to share